Home » Running Muscles for Speed » Shoulder Flexor Muscles For Running Speed: Arm Drive, Rotation, And Coordination

 those matter.

-💥 But what if speed is not just a lower-body event?
+💥 But what if running speed is organized by more than just the lower body?

 What if part of what helps organize speed…